garlicG/CUT-IN-material/README.md

 Garlin
 ---
-`/garlin` is sample project for general user And look at sample of `minSdkVersion = 7`.
+`/garlin` is sample project for general user.
+Also it is sample of `minSdkVersion = 7`.
 It needs [v7 appcompat library](http://developer.android.com/tools/support-library/index.html) as Android library project.

 License